 While diversion at the existing RBPP and existing GCID Hamilton City Pump Station may occur year-round, diversions to Sites Reservoir will only be allowed during September 1 through June 14.
-This restricted diversion timeframe is consistent with the Authority's water right application to divert water when the Sacramento River is not already fully appropriated.
-The modeling included in the RDEIR/SDEIS, which allowed year-round diversions, showed that diversion to Sites Reservoir between June 15 and August 31 was generally minimal due to lack of the diversion criteria being met and had no effect on impact assessment.
+This restricted diversion timeframe is consistent with the Authority's water right to divert water when the Sacramento River is not already fully appropriated.
+The modeling included in the RDEIR/SDEIS, which allowed year-round diversions, showed that diversion to Sites Reservoir between June 15 and August 31 was generally minimal due to lack of excess water in the system and had no effect on impact assessment.
 Diversions to Sites Reservoir analyzed in the Final EIR/EIS are now restricted to September 1 through June 14.